-Founded in 1844, Hillsdale College is a private, residential, coeducational, nonsectarian, classical liberal arts college with students representing nearly every state in the country.
+Founded in 1844, Hillsdale College is a private, residential, coeducational, nonsectarian, classical liberal arts college with more than 1,450 students representing nearly every state in the country.

 Located on a picturesque 400-acre campus in south central Michigan, it is nationally known for its principled refusal of federal or state subsidies and for its rigorous curriculum rooted in the enduring truths of the Western tradition.

 A vibrant student life offers: Division II varsity sports, club and intramural athletics, choral and instrumental music, theater, dance, Greek life, spiritual life and volunteerism, student government, student publications, and numerous clubs and honorary societies.